carlos-molina/helloWorldPowershellModule/README.md

-This repo contains a "hello world" implementation written in  Powershell modules and other very basic examples of modules.
+This repo contains a "hello world" implementation written with a Powershell module.
+It also includes two additional and very basic examples of Powershell modules.

 # I- helloWorldPowershellModule